eth-act/zkevm-book/src/trees/external/incentives.md

 Robust incentive structures are necessary to ensure zkEVMs can be implemented on Ethereum.
 In this section, we highlight the three main incentive problems that need to be addressed.

-### ❗ Bottlenecks

-Ethereum cannot adopt zkEVMs without addressing the following issues.
-These issues are high priority.
-Colour indicates how well-understood the problems are going form least understood, 🔴, to solved, 🟢. 🟠 indicates research and implementation work still needs to be done, and 🟡 indicates research is done while implementation still needs to happen.
-- 🔴 **Fallback Provers.** A system that allows provers to connect with builders when existing builders and/or provers go offline.
-- 🟠 **Prover Killers.** Blocks that are excessively hard to prove, prover killers, should not cause missed slots.

-### ✅ Improvements

-To improve the robustness of Ethereum, the following issues should be addressed:

-- 🔴 **Prover Markets.** An in-protocol market that allows builders to reliably and trustlessly buy proofs for every block.

 ## Fallback Provers
-There has to be only one prover willing and able to prove a block at all times.
-That is, proving is a 1-out-of-N trust assumption.
+At all times, there has to be at least one prover willing and able to prove blocks.
+That is, proving requires a 1-out-of-N trust assumption.
+This project is a bottleneck for zkEVM adoption and therefore high priority.
 The goal of the “Fallback Provers” project is to ensure this 1-out-of-N trust assumption is credible.
 Credibility is obtained by:

 1. Ensuring the required costs of proving are low enough such that many people could run a prover.
 2. Ensuring provers can be spun up quickly, whether locally, in a distributed setting, or with rented GPUs.